Join the Swedish Wind Centre (SWC) for a free research seminar on October 13, exploring...

 On Stage

-We are proud to present a growing lineup of key industry actors, policymakers, and experts shaping the future of energy.
-The list will be continuously updated as more speakers are confirmed.
+We are proud to present a distinguished lineup of leading industry actors, policymakers, and experts shaping the future of energy.

 EVP, Technology & Operations, Vestas